Submitting a Tip

 If you use this method to provide us with criminal information, you may call the above number at a later date for an update, or continue to use webtips to ask for an update.

-By providing information that Crime Stoppers will share with law enforcement agencies, you are providing an important and valuable public service.
+DISCLAIMER: By providing information that Crime Stoppers will share with law enforcement agencies, you are providing an important and valuable public service.
 We understand that disclosure of your identity might put you at risk.
 We do everything we can to protect your anonymity.
 However, that anonymity may be open to challenge in the following situations:

 • A call to Crime Stoppers made with the intention of “furthering criminal activity or interfering with the administration of justice”.
 A party who is guilty of a crime cannot use Crime Stoppers to try to divert the blame onto someone else.
 Crime Stoppers cannot be used to try to “frame” an innocent person.